claymtgy/PrintDesk/README.md

 # PrintDesk
-A simple interface to print ticket information from FreshDeskt
+A simple interface to print ticket information from FreshDesk